ianmiell/shutit/README.md

        return to the script (v useful for debugging))
      - add_line_to_file (if line is not already there)
      - add_to_bashrc (to add something to everyone's login)
-     - handle_login/revert_login (to handle shell prompt oddities in a reliable/predictable way)
+     - setup_prompt (to handle shell prompt oddities in a reliable/predictable way)
      - is user_id_available
      - set_password (package-management aware)